This post may contain affiliate links. Please read my disclosure policy.

 - In a small food processor, combine half the sugar and the finely grated zest of two lemons.
 Process until the sugar is light yellow in color and the zest almost disappears.

-- In a large mixing bowl combine the cream cheese, butter, lemon infused sugar, the remainder of the granulated sugar, egg yolk, salt and vanilla.
+- In a large mixing bowl combine the cream cheese, butter, lemon infused sugar, the remainder of the granulated sugar, egg yolk, lemon juice, salt and vanilla.
 Beat on medium-high until the mixture is fluffy, about 3-4 minutes.
 Scrape down the sides and bottom of the bowl and blend again.
 Add the flour in 3 additions, scraping down the sides and bottom as needed.

 To pipe the cookies: